Agreement calls for reforms following student-athlete’s 2010 death

 The settlement was made public last week in a probate court proceeding that specified payment totaling $50,000 for Mr. Abram’s family, funded by the insurer of the Ole Miss Athletic Foundation.
 Previously, the family was paid $275,000 under an NCAA insurance policy.

-Mr. Egdorf and The Lanier Law Firm previously negotiated a landmark 2009 settlement with the NCAA following the death of Rice University student-athlete Dale R. Lloyd II, who also had sickle cell trait.
+The Lanier Law Firm previously negotiated a landmark 2009 settlement with the NCAA following the death of Rice University student-athlete Dale R. Lloyd II, who also had sickle cell trait.
 As part of the settlement, the NCAA for the first time recommended that all student-athletes undergo testing for the condition.

 Also named as defendants in the Abram lawsuit were the university’s board of trustees, Ole Miss athletic department medical director Dr. Jeffrey Dennis, strength and conditioning coach Don Decker, the UMAA Foundation (the Ole Miss athletic booster club), and Baptist Memorial Hospital in Oxford, Miss.
 The case is Bennie F. Abram Jr., et al. v.
 Houston Nutt, et al., No. 11-421-CIV, in the Circuit Court for the First Judicial District of Hinds County in Jackson,